Mikhail Lermontov: Legacy

 The town of Lermontov, Russia (granted municipal status in 1956), the cruise liner MS Mikhail Lermontov (launched in 1970) and the minor planet 2222 Lermontov (discovered in 1977) were named after him.

 The crew of Soyuz TMA-21 selected Tarkhany as their call sign, after the estate where Lermontov spent his childhood and where his remains are preserved.

 The 2011 contemporary classical album Troika includes a setting of Lermontov's French-language poem "Quand je te vois sourire…" by the composer Isabelle Aboulker.
-Soviet composer Maria Semyonovna Zavalishina also set some of Lermontov's writing to music.

 On 3 October 2014, a monument to Lermontov was unveiled in the Scottish village of Earlston, the place being selected due to a suggested association of Lermontov's descent with Thomas the Rhymer.
 Until only a few years earlier, the connection had been little-known in Scotland.

 Lermontov has been depicted in numerous movies and TV series.
 In 2012 Azerbaijani movie "Ambassador of Morning", telling the story of another great poet, Abbasgulu Bakikhanov, Mikhail Lermontov was depicted by Oleg Amirbekov.
 In 2014, in memory of his 200th birthday, a biography documentary about him was released in Russia.

-Latvian composer Lauma Reinholde (1906-1986) set several of Lermontov's poems to music.
+Ukrainian composer Valentina Ramm (1888-1968) set Lermontov's poems to music, as did Latvian composer Lauma Reinholde (1906-1986). and Soviet composers Tamara Popatenko and Maria Semyonovna Zavalishina.